Lights -- and AC -- are still off for thousands in NYC and Detroit

 Southeast Michigan and Motor City

+The outages span a service territory of more than 7,000 square miles, according to a Monday tweet from the company.

+"In this particular storm, there was a lot of tree damage, not surprising due to the high winds," said Rivard.
+This means utility crews must first clear the trees before repairing lines and equipment.

-In southeast Michigan, DTE Energy said it has already repaired nearly half of the more than 2,000 wires downed by the severe weather that whipped through the region over the weekend, and its crews have been working 16-hour shifts around the clock to restore power.
+Overall, in southeast Michigan, DTE has already repaired nearly half of the more than 2,000 wires downed by the severe weather that whipped through the region over the weekend, and its crews have been working 16-hour shifts around the clock to restore power, according to the company.

 "More than 1,100 employees and contractors are in the field and nearly 750 workers from as far as Georgia and New York have joined our restoration efforts with additional crews arriving throughout the day today," the company said in a statement.